cyberark/conjur/tutorials/policy/applications.md

 Is the "error: 403 Forbidden" a mistake?
 No, it's demonstrating that the host is able to authenticate, but it's not permitted to fetch the secret.

-What's needed is an **entitlement** which grants `group:db/secrets-users` to `layer:frontend`.
+What's needed is an **entitlement** to grant `group:db/secrets-users` to `layer:frontend`.
 You can verify that this role grant does not yet exist:

 {% highlight shell %}
 $ conjur role members group:db/secrets-users